Icinga/get-started-docs/doc/12-director.md

 ![deployed-changes](img/director/08-deployed-changes.png)

 ## Monitor your first Host
 When installing Icinga 2 it comes with some default configuration which includes some basics to get started easier.
-This default configuration includes some basic templates and some standard checks, so your Icinga won’t be completely empty after the first start.
+This default configuration includes some basic templates and some standard checks, so your Icinga won't be completely empty after the first start.
 Icinga Director does not come with this default configuration.
 (Besides the command definitions you imported during the initial Director setup.)

 This means that you have to do some preparation before you can add your first host with Icinga Director.
-There’s not much work to do, though.
+There's not much work to do, though.
 Before adding your first host you need to create a host template.

 ![host-template](img/director/09-host-template.png)